 “Go and start drawing.
 I’ll bring this a few pieces at a time.”

 He nods and grabs the books we’d selected.
-Then he wishes me good fortunate before hurrying off.
+Then he wishes me good fortune before hurrying off.

 I reach for the breastplate.
 To my amazement, it lifts easily, weighing no more than a wool tunic.
 Using both paws, I follow Sunset at a slower pace.
 I set the armor as carefully as I can in the middle of the circle he started drawing.
 Then I go back.
 Taking only one or two pieces at time, I bring the rest of the armor—praying any Elf that finds it will be in a tolerant mood and understand I treated their property with as much respect as I could.
 But I couldn’t resist examining the cloak more fully.